REGIONAL AIR QUALITY IMPROVEMENT PLANS

 Data quality

-The indicator applies to environmental issues at the regional level but is of national relevance, as it refers to air quality plans.
-It provides a representative overview of the responses implemented by the competent authorities for air quality assessment and management—namely, regions and autonomous provinces—to ensure compliance with air pollutant limit values established for the protection of human health.
+The indicator is applicable to environmental issues at a regional level but of national significance, as it concerns air quality plans.
+It provides a representative framework of the measures adopted by the authorities responsible for the assessment and management of air quality, i. e.
+Regions and autonomous provinces, to ensure compliance with the limits set by the legislation for air pollutants to protect human health.

 Medium